You got a fever for predictions? The prescription is more contacts.

 If Guidon cannot read your file properly, it may make mistakes during record enrichment that can throw off your prediction results.
 Even machines make mistakes sometimes!
 Here are four basic rules to make sure your file is formatted in the most optimal way for Guidon:

-Rule Number One: Ensure your file has these required fields:
+Rule Number One: Ensure your file includes required identity data points

-These fields ensure the machine is able to find the right person during enrichment, so the required fields are very important to include in your file.
+We want to ensure Guidon is able to find the right person during enrichment, so these required data points are very important to include in your file:

-- Unique Identifier for each record (e.g. generated by your CRM)
+- Unique Identifier for each record (e.g. generated by your CRM or customer/donor management tool)

 - First name and Last name (you can split these up into two columns, or have one column with full name)